taataa/tapspace/docs/api/v2/index.md

 - *x*
+  - Any of the following:
     - a number, the x coordinate on the plane.
-  - a point2, the {x,y} on the plane.
+    - a point2, {x,y} relative to the plane.
-  - a Point, the point in space.
-Will be transited onto this plane.
+    - a point3, {x,y,z} relative to the plane.
+    - a Point, relative to its basis.
 - *y*
   - a number, the y coordinate on the plane.
-Optional if x is a point.
+Required if x is a number.
 - *z*
   - optional number, the z coordinate relative to the plane.